threefoldtech/TFGRID/wiki/specs/tfgrid_substrate/smartContract/contract.md

 Usage of SU, CU and NU will be computed based on the prices and the rules that Threefold set out for cloud pricing.

 Billing will be done in Database Tokens and will be send to the corresponding farmer.
-If the user runs out of funds the chain will set the contract state to `canceled` or it will be removed from storage.
-The Node needs to act on this contact canceled event and decomission the workload.
+If the user runs out of funds the chain will set the contract state to `cancelled` or it will be removed from storage.
+The Node needs to act on this 'contract cancelled' event and decommission the workload.

 The main currency of this chain.
 More information on this is explained here: TODO